Male External Catheter

 - Completely dry the penis.

-- While applying the external male catheter, leave the foreskin down, over the glans penis, in its natural position.
+- While applying, leave the foreskin down, over the glans penis, in its natural position.
 If you do not have foreskin, you do not have to worry about this step.

 - Avoid using moisture barrier creams or any other ointments that may disrupt the adhesive included with some catheters.